cbhacks/pcsx-hdbg/docs/scripting.md

 by the emulator.

+* `forcedigitalpad(enabled)`

+If called with `true`, forces the emulator to report the gamepad as a digital gamepad and not an analog one.
+Calling this with `false` reverts this behavior.
+Digital gamepads do not have analog sticks.

+This API exists to support games which do not function properly with an analog controller (e.g. Crash 1).

 ## Continual Updating ##
 Rather than returning, the script may yield (`coroutine.yield()`).
 In this case, rather than exiting, the script continues to live suspended